digitalcytometry/ecotyper/README.md

 -   Cell state discovery: This step enables identification and quantitation of cell type-specific transcriptional states.
 -   Ecotype discovery: This step enables co-assignment of cell states into multicellular communities (ecotypes).

-When the input is scRNA-seq or pre-sorted data, EcoTyper performs the following major steps for discovering cell states and ecotypes:
+When the input is scRNA-seq or bulk-sorted cell type-specific profiles (e.g., FACS-purified), EcoTyper performs the following major steps for discovering cell states and ecotypes:

 -   Gene filtering: This step filters out genes that do not show cell type specificity.
 -   Cell state discovery: This step enables identification and quantitation of cell type-specific transcriptional states.